MicroEJ/docs/SDK6UserGuide/index.rst

 Since the purpose of the SDK is to develop for targeted MCU/MPU computers (IoT, wearable, etc.), it is a cross-development tool.
 But unlike standard low-level cross-development tools, the SDK offers unique services like hardware simulation.
-Used with your favorite IDE (Eclipse or IntelliJ IDEA) to provide a complete development environment to create your applications:
+Used with your favorite IDE (Eclipse or IntelliJ IDEA), it provides a complete development environment to create your applications:

 .. figure:: images/1_overview.png
    :alt: MicroEJ Application Development Overview